 2.4.
 RAMIS developer conducted a 10-day user acceptance test and training of trainers on use of priority 2 module (17-26 August), focusing on third-country import, and export (including post parcel, courier, passenger terminal, air cargo, and others) for 34 participants from DRC, in Thimphu, Bhutan.
 Onward training to 262 Customs officers in six strategic locations around Bhutan followed on from this training during September 2015.

 2.6.
-The TA is supporting two international Customs/IT consultants to work closely with DRC in conducting a gap analysis on the functional and system requirement specifications of the RAMIS Customs modules currently under development, to ensure compliance with the needs of DRC and the provisions of the RKC.
+The TA supported two international Customs/IT consultants to work closely with DRC in conducting a gap analysis on the functional- and system requirement specifications of the RAMIS Customs modules currently under development, to ensure compliance with the needs of DRC and the provisions of the RKC.
+The Final Report on the Gap Analysis was presented and well-received by DRC in August 2016.

 3.1.
 Support rendered to Bhutan's National Trade Facilitation Committee (NTFC) in strategic planning, and logistical convening of first five General Meetings of the Committee (January, May, September, and October 2014, and May 2015).